Consensys/quorum/docs/Permissioning/Permissioning apis.md

 #### Parameters
 * `parentOrgId`: parent org id under which the sub org is being added. parent org id should contain the complete org hierarchy from master org id to the immediate parent.
 The org hierarchy is separated by `.`.
 For example, if master org `ABC` has a sub organization `SUB1`, then while creating the sub organization at `SUB1` level, the parent org should be given as `ABC.SUB1`
 * `subOrgId`: sub org identifier
-* `enodeId`: complete enode id linked to the sub org id
+* `enodeId`: complete enode id of the node linked to the sub org id
 #### Returns
 * `msg`: response message
 * `status`: `bool` indicating if the operation was success or failure